MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 In this example, the **Ignore case** option was enabled, so the values in the **From** column of the **Transformation table** will be used to look for the text string without considering the case of the string.
 This transformation operation occurs first, and then the fuzzy grouping operation is performed.

+You can also see how the similarity score is shown in the table value next to the person column which reflects exactly how the values were grouped and their respective similarity scores.
+You have the option to expand this column if needed or use the values from the new Frequency columns for other sort of transformations.

 >[!NOTE]
 >When grouping by multiple columns, the transformation table will perform the replace operation in all columns if replacing the value increases the similarity score.